If you have a Guinness tenancy, you can make improvements to your home. This could be:

 Going ahead with improvements

-Please get our written permission and any official permission you need from the council first.
-We might need to set some conditions about the improvements.
+You’ll need our written permission before you start any improvements, including those listed above, and we might need to set some conditions about the improvements.

 Who pays for home improvements?

 If you want to make any home improvements, you’ll need to pay for them yourself.

 If you move out of a home you’ve improved, you may be eligible for compensation if you have had our prior approval for those improvements.
 This is a statutory compensation given to tenants for limited and specified improvements, such as the installation of a toilet, work surfaces or bathroom storage cupboards.
 You must serve us with notice 28 days before the end of the tenancy or up to 28 days after the tenancy ends.

 We will take a number of factors into account like:

 - how much the improvements cost

 - if you followed any conditions set out.

 If you owe us any money when you move out, we’ll deduct this from the compensation.